jbonofre/karaf5/README.md

 * as environment variable: `export KARAF_CONFIG=/path/to/karaf.json`
 * in the current classpath

-### Launcher
+### Runtime

+Karaf Boot provides:
+* a generic services launcher
+* a service registry
+* core Karaf services, as the Lifecycle service.

-Karaf Boot Launcher is the applications runtimes orchestrator.
-The runtimes are known as *Karaf Applications Manager*, and automatically discovered and loaded via Karaf Boot SPI.
+The runtimes are known as *Karaf Services*, and automatically discovered and loaded via Karaf Boot SPI.
-That's the Karaf Boot Launcher Managers.

-You can also load services provided by the launcher using Karaf Boot Launcher Services.
+The Karaf Services can be configured via the properties, using the service name as prefix.

 You can configure launcher in `karaf.json`:

 ```
-"launcher": {
     "properties": {
-        "foo": "bar",
-        "hello": "world"
+        "osgi.storageDirectory": "/path/to/storage",
+        "spring-boot.cache": "/path/to/cache
     },
-    "managers": [
-      {
-        "name": "osgi",
-        "properties": {
-          "storageDirectory": "./osgi/cache",
-          "startLevel": "80"
-        }
-      },
-      {
-        "name": "spring-boot"
-      },
-      {
-        "name": "microprofile",
-        "properties": {
-          "enabled": false
-        }
-      }
-    ]
 ```

 ### Profiles